barthurs27/astronomy100-BA/README.md

 ## Notes

 I adapted this project from a Google Colab workflow into a GitHub repository with the help of generative AI tools for reproducible analysis.
+Thank you to Dr. Ashley Villar, Allyson Bieryla, Wasundara Athukoralalage, Karthik Yadavalli, Yize Dong, Ian Loyd, and countless others for their help.